nNipsx-Sec/pySigma-backend-qradar/README.md

 This is the Qradar backend for pySigma.
 It provides the package `sigma.backends.qradar` with the `QradarBackend` class.
 Further, it contains the following processing pipelines in `sigma.pipelines.qradar`:

-* qradar_windows_events_acceleration_keywords: Qradar Windows log support.
+* qradar_windows: Qradar Windows log support.
 Applied automatically in `default` output format.
 * qradar_exetension: Generate Extension rules for Qradar; Easier for deploy rules as a part of Detection as Code will release in near furture.
 Applied automatically in `extension` output format.

 It supports the following output formats:

 * default: Qradar AQL queries
 * extension: Create Extensions rules for Qradar.
+(Support only Qradar v7.4.0)

 This backend is currently maintained by: